 4. Take a 2- to 3-inch section of hair from either side of your head (above each ear) and pin them loosely to the back of your head so that the pieces drape down toward each ear.
 The magic of this style is that it doesn’t have to be precise or symmetrical.

 Myth: Girls with full faces can’t pull off a ponytail.
-While it’s true that a straight, slicked-back pony exaggerates round features, a gently teased style with wavy texture and a slight side part is ultra-flattering.
+While it’s true that a straight, slicked-back pony exaggerates round features, a gently teased style with wavy texture and a slight side part is a slimming hairstyle that’s ultra-flattering.

-1. To style, apply a volumizing dry shampoo, such as Sexy Hair Big Volume Dry Shampoo ($14).
+1. To style, apply a volumizing dry shampoo such as Sexy Hair Big Volume Dry Shampoo ($18).
 Then, create a slight side part and wave hair all over (starting from about eye level) using a 1 1/2– or 2-inch-barrel curling iron.

 2. Use a rattail comb to lightly tease hair at the crown.